 However, in reaching that state some decisions were delayed because they didn't go well with a current stable version.
-This is why at the 2018 ConTeXT meeting those present agreed that we could move on with a follow up tagged MetaTeX, a name we already had in mind for a while, but as Lua is an important component, it got expanded to LuaMetaTeX.
-This follow up is a lightweight companion to LuaTeX that will be maintained alongside.
+This is why at the 2018 CONTEXT meeting those present agreed that we could move on with a follow up tagged METATEX, a name we already had in mind for a while, but as LUA is an important component, it got expanded to LUAMETATEX.
+This follow up is a lightweight companion to LUATEX that will be maintained alongside.
 More about the reasons for this follow up as well as the philosophy behind it can be found in the document(s) describing the development.
-During LuateX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the Context distribution.
-I did the same with the development of LuametaTeX.
+During LUATEX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the CONTEXT distribution.
+I did the same with the development of LUAMETATEX.

-The Luametatex engine is, as said, a lightweight version of Luatex, that for now targets Context.
-We will use it for possibly drastic experiments but without affecting Luatex.
-As we can easily adapt Context to support both, no other macro package will be harmed when (for instance) interfaces change as part of an experiment.
+The Luametatex engine is, as said, a follow up on Luatex.
+Just as we have Context MkII for PDFTex and Xetex, we have MkIV for Luatex.
+For Luametatex we have yet another version of Context: LMTX.
+By freezing MkII, and at soem point freezing MkIV, we can move on as we like, but we try to remain downward compatible where possible, something that the user interface makes possible.
+Although Luametatex can be used for production we can also use it for possibly drastic experiments but without affecting Luatex.
+Because we can easily adapt Context to support both, no other macro package will be harmed when (for instance) the interface that the engine provides change as part of an experiment or cleanup of code.
 Of course, when we consider something to be useful, it can be ported back to Luatex, but only when there are good reasons for doing so and when no compatibility issues are involved.

-When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original Tex.
+By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on backporting anyway.
+When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original TeX.
 Of course, because we also have new primitives, this is not entirely true.
-The move to Lua already meant that some aspects, especially system dependent ones, no longer made sense and therefore had consequences for the interface at the system level.
+The basic algorithms remain the same but code got reshuffled and because we expose internals names of variables and such are sometimes changed, something that is noticeable in the token and node interfaces.
+Delegating tasks to Lua already meant that some aspects, especially system dependent ones, no longer made sense and therefore had consequences for the interface at the system level.
+In Luametatex more got delegated, like all file related operations.
+The penalty of moving more responsibility to Lua has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.

-This manual currently has quite a bit of overlap with the LUATEX manual but some chapters are removed, others added and the rest has been (and will be further) adapted.
+This manual started as an adaptation of the LuateX manual and therefore looks similar.
+Some chapters are removed, others were added and the rest has been (and will be further) adapted.
 It also discusses the (main) differences.
-Some of the new primitives or functions that show up in LUAMETATEX might show up in LUATEX at some point, others might not, so don't take this manual as reference for LUATEX!
-For now it is an experimental engine in which we can change things at will but with CONTEXT in tandem so that this macro package will keep working.
-Often you can find examples of usage in CONTEXT related documents and the source code.
+Some of the new primitives or functions that show up in LuametateX might show up in LuateX at some point, but most will be exclusive to LuametateX, so don't take this manual as reference for LUATEX!
+As long as we're experimenting we can change things at will but as we keep CONTEXT LMTX synchronized users normally won't notice this.
+Often you can find examples of usage in CONTEXT related documents and the source code so that serves a reference too.